wondrousWebWorks/realm-of-rantarctica/README.md

 All images, including backgrounds and character sprites were taken from <a href="https://craftpix.net/" target="_blank">CraftPix</a>.
 I have a paid subscription with **CraftPix**, and the majority of images and sprites used require a paid subscription to download and use.
 The license allows me to use and edit images as I wish, though the only changes made were resizing, applying filters and joining sprites to allow animation of characters.

 #### Colours
 I decided on using <a href="https://coolors.co/003049-d62828-f77f00-fcbf49-eae2b7" target="_blank">this</a> colour palette from **coolors.co**.
-All five colours complement each other very well, and provide a good level of contrast to increase legibility and clearly define different areas of the game display.
+All five colours complement each other very well, and should provide a good level of contrast to increase legibility and clearly define different areas of the game display.
 A lighter shade of *Prussian Blue* was also selected to add to the colour palette.
-The colours and there uses are listed below:
+The colours and their *intended* uses are listed below:

 ##### #003049 (Prussian Blue)
+* Background colour in text areas displaying information on the **How to Play** screens
 * Background colour in text areas displaying character and game stats and data
-* Background colour for level names on the **Battleground Selection** screen
+* Background colour for level names on the **Select Battleground** screen

 ##### #D62828 (Amaranth Red)
 * Border colour for text areas with the Prussian Blue background colour